-To present the results in the most transparent manner and to enable the reader to best understand the data, tables similar to the one illustrated in Table 7 can be used (variables presented just as example of the output format).
+To present the results in the most transparent manner and to enable the reader to best understand the data, tables similar to the one illustrated below in Table 7 can be used (variables presented just to illustrate the output format).
 Useful information includes numbers of cases and controls (overall and vaccinated) and presentation of results for different models.